vanntrong/markdown-editor/README.md

 ## Features

+⚠️ Because this is a simple project, so I covered about simple features.
+If you want to scale up it, feel free to contribute.
 - Make new editor.
 - Save draft editor to continue update in the future.
 - Save to file.